codingbychanche/MyAtari8BitSoftwareCollection/Readme.md

 Index
 -----
-ATRImageDirectorys
+- ATRImageDirectorys
 All directorys of all disks in this collection

-AllAtrFiles
+- AllAtrFiles
 A file list of all the disk- image files in this collection This file can be used as input for my 'atdump'- tool to create	a set of executable '*.xex' files.
-Works for most of the machine language files contained in this collection.
+Works for most of themachine language files contained in this collection.